 One of the easiest ways of creating a selection is to pick elements right inside the 3D view.
-All of the 3D view selections are performed with a rubber-band selection.
+Most of the 3D view selections are performed with a rubber-band selection.
 That is, by clicking and dragging the mouse in the 3D view, you will create a boxed region that will select elements underneath it.
-There are several types of rubber-band selection that can be performed, and you initiate one by selecting one of the icons in the selection controls toolbar or using one of the shortcut keys.
+There are also some 3D view selections that allow you to select within a polygonal region drawn on the screen.
+There are several types of interactive selections that can be performed, and you initiate one by selecting one of the icons in the small toolbar over the 3D view or using one of the shortcut keys.
 The following 3D selections are possible.

-- Select Cells On (Surface) Selects cells that are visible in the view.
-(Shortcut: s) - Select Points On (Surface) Selects points that are visible in the view. - Select Cells Through (Frustum) Selects all cells that exist under the rubber band. - Select Points Through (Frustum) Selects all points that exist under the rubber band. - Select Blocks Selects blocks in a multiblock data set.
-(Shortcut: b)
+- Select Cells On (Surface) Selects cells that are visible in the view under a rubber band.
+(Shortcut: s) - Select Points On (Surface) Selects points that are visible in the view under a rubber band. - Select Cells Through (Frustum) Selects all cells that exist under a rubber band.